ZimGil/ngWiz/README.md

 Run `npm link` or `npm ln` to link the repository to the global name `ng-wiz` to run it from any angular project directory

+Go into an angular project directory or your development directory, and run `ng-wiz` to launch the application

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.